 During those first fun months, get ready to see your baby’s personality shine through.
 I think there’s a reason that one of baby’s first big milestones is to smile, right around 6 weeks.
 It’s just such a gloriously welcome sight after weeks of sleepless nights, sore bosoms and wondering if this whole baby thing is actually all that it’s cracked up to be!

-Alice has started giggling every time we tickle her belly and it’s killing me of cuteness!!
+Alice has started giggling every time we tickle her belly and the cuteness is killing me!!
 I seriously think little baby giggles are the stuff heaven is made of.
-Every time she makes a mental connection through tickle time or peek-a-boo, I know her amazing little brain is strengthening and creating more neural pathways; it’s a miracle to witness!
+Every time she makes a mental connection through tickle time or peek-a-boo, I know her amazing little brain is strengthening and creating more neural pathways; it’s just a miracle to witness.

 Ok, you ready for the best part about having those first 6 months behind you?
 SLEEP!
 That’s right, baby can (and should!) be getting 8-10 hours at night and their little tummies are big enough to not need a feeding at night as well.
 Let me hear a “holla” for that whopper of a milestone!

 Now let’s talk reality: sleep training takes some effort (both physical and emotional) and sometimes you just don’t have it in you.
 Alice still often wakes up sometime during the night and it’s just easier for me to nurse her back to sleep than to do the sleep training thing (patting her and comforting her back to sleep so she knows she won’t get fed).
 I was a sleep training professional for those first 3 kids, but now, 5 kids later, I’m often more tired than I knew was ever possible and I’ve gotten lazy.
 I just wanted to put that in there so that if you’re baby’s still waking up and you don’t mind it, then don’t stress!
-If it is driving you crazy, then just know that baby is just fine all night without some milk.
+If it is driving you crazy, then just know that baby is just fine all night without some milk (and go here to learn by BEST tips for sleep training).
 It’s up to you, mama!

 I’ve never been one to change my babies in the middle of the night unless they poop, so I’m a fan of Comforts™ diapers streamlined silhouette that absorbs a ton without being bulky.
 It also has a wetness indicator in all sizes (not just in newborn size like some brands) which is so helpful for telling if Alice needs a change at a glance.